kanak108/Dual-Axis-Solar-Tracker-Controller/README.md

    git clone https://github.com/your-username/solar-tracker.git
    ```

-2. Ensure you have MATLAB and Simulink installed (version X.X or higher).
+2. Ensure you have latest version of MATLAB and Simulink installed (version 24.1)

 3. Install required toolboxes:
    - Simscape
    - Control System Toolbox
+   - Simscape
    - Simscape Electrical
+   - Simscape Multibody
+   - Simlink
+   - Simulink Control Design

 4. Open the project in MATLAB/Simulink and follow instructions in README for usage.

-## Usage
+## Usage and steps to run the simulation

 1. Open `Solar_Tracker_Model.slx` in Simulink.